Rothschild's Giraffe

 Description

 The Rothschild’s giraffe, also known as the Baringo or Ugandan giraffe is a subspecies of the Northern giraffe.
-It was named after the London zoologist Lionel Water Rothschild who first described the subspecies in the early 1900s.
+It was named after the London zoologist Lionel Walter Rothschild who first described the subspecies in the early 1900s.

 The giraffe is the world’s tallest land mammal and the Rothschild’s giraffe is one of the tallest subspecies, growing up to 6m tall.
 Its colouring is unique compared to other giraffes as their markings stop half way down their legs.